will-saunders-ukaea/code_conventions/README.md

   // Snake Case attribute (preferred option) where a descriptive name is appropriate.
   // Public member variables are assumed to be accessed as part of the API without
   // getters / setters
-  // Member variables in alphabetical order (helps group like-malloced variables):
+  // Member variables in sensible grouped order:
-  //  - initilizer list member variables come first alphabetically
+  //  - initilizer list member variables come first
-  //  - then the rest
+  //  - then the rest in sensible groups int an_int_value;
-  int an_int_value;

   // Attribute where the name mirroring the maths with a capital may